rikinkkj/LLM-Bot_Social_Chat/README.md

 *   Python 3.9+
 *   An API key for the [Google Gemini API](https://ai.google.dev/).
+*   A Google Cloud project with the Text-to-Speech API enabled.
 *   (Optional) [Ollama](https://ollama.com/) installed for local model support.

 ### 2. Installation